-In all cases, the ARC will advise the University administration on proper courses of action and remedies.
+In all cases, the AARC will advise the University administration on proper courses of action and remedies.

-Graduates found to have plagiarized, including allowing a student to copy his/her/their paper, may have his/her/their diploma or certificate revoked as per the Revocation of Degree/Certificate Policy.
-If a degree/certificate recipient is found responsible or involved in a violation of the Code, then the University may revoke the degree(s) and/or certificate(s).
+Graduates found to have plagiarized, including allowing a student to copy his/her/their paper, may have his/her/their diploma revoked as per the Revocation of Degree Policy.
+If a degree recipient is found responsible or involved in a violation of the Code, then the University may revoke the degree(s).